Get

 What’s Next?

 You likely stumbled upon this guide because you have a dog who is experiencing unwelcome behavioral issues.
 If you do not already have a relationship with a professional dog trainer, you should find one in your area.
 You can ask friends who have pets if they have anyone they can recommend.
 You can also ask your veterinarian for recommendations.
-Once you have training you and your dog feel comfortable with, you will be on your way to correcting your dog’s undesirable behaviors.
+Once you have training you and your dog feel comfortable with, you will be on your way to improving your dog’s undesirable behaviors.

 You may also want to know: